aaqdas/aaqdas.github.io/_pages/about.md

   - /about.html
 ---

 I did my B.Engg in Electrical Engineering from National University of Sciences and Technology (NUST) in Pakistan.
-In this duration, I met some incredible people I worked to learn both hardware and software development.
+In this duration, I met some incredible people I worked with to learn both hardware and software development.

 I worked as a Research Intern at Signal Processing and Machine Learning Lab at NUST, where I worked on development of a deep learning based tool for highlighting anomalous keratin pearl in skin tissues.

 I am also a Teaching Assistant at AI Lounge, where I have collaborated with Dr. Hassan Aqeel at Aston University and Dr. S.A.
 Zaidi at University of Leeds to develop teaching material for a workshop on TinyML.

 As part of my engineering design project, I worked with System-on-Chip Lab and Integrated Circuits Design Lab at NUST to develop a vector extension based on RISC-V Vector Instruction Set Architecture.
+I have recently submitted a manuscript to present my work, which is currently under the review process.

 <!-- This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io). -->